jido/Quantity/README.md

 There is no space left to store decimal digits, so the quantity just corresponds to a unit of magnitude 10ⁿ where n goes up to 95.

-When all the exponent bits are `1` the quantity is Infinity.
+The exponent bit pattern `1111` is reserved for Infinity.